 You want to minimize the ways you can be hacked and part of how you do that is by removing anything you aren’t using from your WordPress dashboard and control panel.
 Plugins that you no longer use and are inactive need to be deleted.
 They’re just taking up space and serving as extra windows to being compromised.
 Don’t be a plugins hoarder.
 Same for themes.
 Delete old themes because they do not serve you and they might have bugs that will create an avenue for hacking.

-6. Disable the ability for others to register for your site
+6. Hackers look for an easy way in.
+Disable the ability for others to register for your site

 WordPress allows you to let people register for your site.
 Unless you have a multi-user site or a site that really requires tons of people to get accounts (maybe member only sites), then you do not need to allow just anyone to register.
 To check if you do, go to your WordPress dashboard, on the left side, go to “Settings” and then “General.”
 The box that says “Anyone can register” should be unchecked.